 FAQ

 Five keys surround each finger.
-The fingers move short distances (5mm or so) N/S/E/W to hit the side keys, which tip outwards, and the fingertips press down to hit the center keys.
+The fingers move about 2mm N/S/E/W to reach the side keys, which tip outwards about 2mm in travel, and the fingertips press down to hit the center keys, which travel about 1.7mm.
 By default, most letters are mapped to the same fingers and directions as QWERTY, so your touch-typing muscle memory will help you as you adapt.

 The thumbs take on all the stuff your pinkies are so tired of doing: Ctrl, Alt, Return, Tab, Backspace, Space, Shift, Number layer, and two layer switches for accessing Function and Navigation keys.

-I mean... yeah, somewhat.
-But this is about *ease*.
-Most DH/lal style keyboard users find they are a bit faster than on flat keyboards, but most also comment that the real benefit is about comfort and the lack of effort required.
+Is it faster?Somewhat, for some people, but this is about *ease*.
+Some Datahand/Svalboard style keyboard users find they are a bit faster than on flat keyboards, but all comment that the real benefit is about comfort and the lack of effort required.

 JesusFreke, creator of the original lalboard, said it this way: